Green Bay Packers vs. Cincinnati Bengals NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Packers have covered the spread twice this season when favored by 3 points or more (in three chances).

-- Green Bay's games this year have hit the over on two of four set point totals (50%).
+- Green Bay's games this year have hit the over two times in four opportunities (50%).

 - Green Bay is 3-0 against the spread and 3-0 overall this season when the team notches more than 18.8 points.

-- The Packers rack up 318 yards per game, only five fewer than the 323 the Bengals allow per matchup.
+- The Packers average just five fewer yards per game (318) than the Bengals give up per contest (323).

-- Green Bay is 2-0 against the spread and 2-0 overall when the team churns out over 323 yards.
+- When Green Bay picks up over 323 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Packers have four turnovers this season, equal to the number of takeaways for the Bengals.